Peer Influence on West Point Cadets' Civil War Allegiances: Data Construction and Description

 \subsection{Data Construction}

 We construct a dataset of West Point cadets from 1820 to 1860.
 We manually collect and organize information on graduates, including their Union or Confederate affiliation during the Civil War, class ranking at graduation, place of birth, year of birth, and military rank in 1865, from the \textit{Biographical Register of the Officers and Graduates of the United States Military Academy} and other sources.
 We first present two examples of coding from main source in Figure \ref{fig_examples_coding}.
+We further supplement the dataset with additional individual- and family-level information from \textit{Ancestry.com} and \textit{FamilyTree.com} (and linked US Census data), including slaveholding status, parental information, spousal information, etc.

 \paragraph{Civil War Affiliation} We determine military allegiance based on whether the individual served with the Union or the Confederacy during the Civil War.
 This is exemplified by statements such as ``He took part in the Rebellion of 1861-66 against the United States'' or ``He served in the Rebellion of the Seceding States.''